 The web_sys_mod contains all my functions working with web_sys, js_sys, dom and html elements.

 I will create a new module for sorting and use the prepared functions.

 I will add an input text element for the collation.

-We will now run our automation tasks one-by-one finishing with the publish to web.
+We will now run our automation tasks one-by-one finishing with the publish to the web.
 The step-by-step instructions are very helpful.
 Cargo-auto has added bash auto-completion for the cargo command and all automation tasks.
-The standard tasks are in this order: build, create doc, test, commit and publish to web.
-I use ssh-agent and ssh-add to store my credentials for github and web server.
-Control click the link to open the PWA from the true web server.
+The standard tasks are in this order: build, create doc, test, commit and publish to the web.
+I use ssh-agent and ssh-add to store my credentials for GitHub and web server.
+Control-click the link to open the PWA from the true web server.